PASSIONLab/BELLA/README.md

 -e : Error rate [0.15]
 -q : Estimare error rate from the dataset [FALSE]
 -u : Use default error rate setting [FALSE]
--b : Buckets of counted k-mers [2]
--m : Total RAM of the system in MB [auto estimated if possible or 8,000 if not] -z : Do not run pairwise alignment [FALSE]
+-b : Discard pairs with less than <MarkovThreshold> shared k-mers [FALSE] -m : Total RAM of the system in MB [auto estimated if possible or 8,000 if not] -z : Do not run pairwise alignment [FALSE]
 -d : Deviation from the mean alignment score [0.10]